Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 As a community we empower each other with skills and knowledge about present day technology such as Development Board Programming, Image Processing, IOT  etc. We are currently working on a one year schedule for all our club members with the hopes of enabling everyone with the required knowledge of using technology in the most efficient way for functioning in various feats of our  academic and professional career."

-**Contact:**

-Jyothish (7597204329)

-rtc@niser.ac.in
+**Contact: **Jyothish (7597204329), rtc@niser.ac.in

 ## Science Activities Club

-**Contact**:

-Manabputra (9153156311)
+The goal of Science Activities Club, NISER is to work as a platform for science communication for NISER students as well as nearby school children.
+The club was established in 2013.
+Over the course of the last 6 years, we have organised various outreach programmes involving our students and students from schools and colleges from Jatni, Bhubaneswar and Cuttack.
+We are the proud organiser of the NISER OPEN DAY, which is a great opportunity for people from outside NISER to visit us and learn about all types of research that have been going on in NISER.
+We are also organising DARK MATTER DAY from 2017 to celebrate the advancement in Dark Matter research across the globe.
+Apart from these major events, we also organise Student and Faculty delivered Talks on every subject and research area, throughout the year, to communicate both the latest research and the foundational ideas to the masses.

-sac@niser.ac.in
+**Contact**: Manabputra (9153156311), sac@niser.ac.in

 ## Sports Club

 Sports club administers all the sports activities at NISER.
 It represents the institute at various sports events.

-**Contact:**

-Balabhadra Pradhan

-(8114794378)

-sportsclub@niser.ac.in
+**Contact: **Balabhadra Pradhan (8114794378), sportsclub@niser.ac.in

 ## Yoga Club

 A club which aims to keep NISER minds and body healthy through yoga.

-**Contact:**

-Shyamali Naikwade (9405650548)

-yogaclub@niser.ac.in
+**Contact: **Shyamali Naikwade (9405650548), yogaclub@niser.ac.in

 ## Zaariya

 Zaariya was built on the shoulders and combined wisdom of many.
 When it all started we were yet a small community of students and faculty but within this group was a need, the need to go out and do something for the community at large.
 The motive of Zaariya is the intertwining of lives, learning, and growing together with society.

-**Contact**:

-Prem Nigam Kar (8466872125)
+**Contact**: Prem Nigam Kar (8466872125), zaariya@niser.ac.in

-zaariya@niser.ac.in

 # EVENT (year-wise)

-**Solar Eclipse: **(26 Dec, 2019) NISER Astronomy Club.
-Nearby school students were invited to NISER to observe this event.
+**Solar Eclipse: **(26 Dec, 2019) Nearby school students were invited to NISER to observe this event.
 Also, a team of 5 members of the club went to BJB college for a public observation, outreach and awareness event hosted by Bigyan Chetna Manch, Bhubaneswar.
+This event was organised by NISER Astronomy Club.

-**UMANG 2019**: (Oct.)
-Intra-NISER Cultural Fest was organised by the Cultural Committee of NISER from 18 Oct to 20 Oct.
+**UMANG 2019**: (18-20 Oct, 2019) Intra-NISER Cultural Fest was organised by the Cultural Committee of NISER from 18 Oct to 20 Oct.
 Events of Art, Dance, Music, Drama, Quiz, Fashion Show, Open MIc, Chess, Photography, Yoga, Short film making and Online Games were organised.
 Around 300 students participated in Umang.

-Chess, Food Fest, Art on Cue, Short Film Making, Yoga Events, Rangreza, Monoranaga,
+The major events organised in this Fest were Chess, Food Fest, Art on Cue, Short Film Making, Yoga Events, Rangreza, Monoranaga.

 **Food Fest: **(Oct.
 2019) Zaariya like every year organized the "grand food fest" on the auspicious occasion of diwali which is the biggest fundraising event of our club.
 Zaariya provided campus residents with the platform to show their cooking skills as well as raising funds for the club.
 There were more than 20 participating teams and together they raised a good fund(of RS 7000).
 The event was quite successful and it added fun to the joyful environment of diwali celebration.

-**Indian Film Project:** (9 Oct., 2019)The Film Club participated in the India Film Project (IFP) season 9 in October.
+**Indian Film Project:** (9 Oct., 2019) The Film Club participated in the India Film Project (IFP) season 9 in October.
 IFP is Asia’s largest content fest and saw over 36,000 filmmakers participating and producing 1,710 short films!
 The participation came from 320 cities and 18 countries, with teams from USA, UK, Australia, Turkey, Dubai, Singapore and many more.
 The challenge was to make a short film on a given theme in 50 hours, and we delivered!
 Nobody can forget the memories we made in the short span of 2 days and it would be a disservice to attempt to describe how much we learnt as budding filmmakers

 **Blood Donation Camp: **(Sept 2019) A blood donation camp was successfully organised by Zaariya in association with Sahaya at Students Activity Centre(SAC) in NISER on Tuesday, September 10, 2019.
 The blood donation drive was organised in collaboration with Capital Hospital, one of the oldest government hospitals in Bhubaneswar.
 In this event, a total 100 people participated in donating blood for a noble cause.
 Each person donated 1 unit of blood and a total number of 100 units of blood was collected.

-**Movie Marathon:** (Sept, 2019) Every year The Film Club conducts two movie marathon events.
+**Movie Marathon:** (Sept, 2019) Every year the Film Club conducts two movie marathon events.
 One is held in the odd semester(usually in September) and one in the even semester(during the Oscar week).
 These are very warmly appreciated by the community and we see turnouts in huge numbers.
 Last year we had a short film marathon in the odd semester in which we showed a curated collection of award winning short films like Two by Satyajit Ray and Room 8 which won a BAFTA in 2014.
 The Oscar marathon is one of the most anticipated events of the club and last year it comprised three spectacular movies namely: Lady Bird, Jo Jo Rabbit and The Lighthouse.

 **Chandrayaan 2:** (7 Sept, 2019) Astronomy Club.
 Prof. J. N. Goswami, the chief scientist of Chandrayaan 1 was invited as the chief speaker in a public outreach event.

 **Debashis Jena Memorial Tournament (DJMT):**(Sept 6- Oct 3, 2019) The Niser Individuals Tournament is named in memory of one of our institute's greatest sportsmen, **Debashish Jena, **who played a pivotal role in setting up the chess club.
 This tournament is considered as the selection tournament for the chess team that will go on to represent NISER in IISM. **27** members participated in the 2019 edition of DJMT and the top 6 were selected for IISM.
 Over the years, DJMT has grown popular among the NISER fraternity.
-The club is on pursuit of methods to increase the number of participants, a move that intends to increase our bench strength in IISM.
+The club is in pursuit of methods to increase the number of participants, a move that intends to increase our bench strength in IISM.

 **SPICMACAY Classical Concert:** (19 Aug, 2019) DMC : An early morning Hindustani classical vocal concert by Indian classical vocal artist Pt.
 Jayateertha Mevundi ji.

 **Koffee With Kishore: **(10 Aug 2019) DMC : An cultural event organised on the occasion of the birthday of Kishore Kumar .
 It showcases drama, music, dance, stand up comedy and any other mode of entertainment that one can think of.

-**Inter-Batch Chess Tournament: **(Aug 2019) The Inter-Batch Tournament **(IBT)**, is a key event of the chess club which is aimed towards bringing the players of different batches together as a team and gauge their overall performance. **Each batch puts out a team of 6**(5 players and 1 sub), and a Swiss style team tournament is held.
+**Inter-Batch Chess Tournament: **(Aug 2019) The Inter-Batch Tournament **(IBT)**, is a key event of the chess club which is aimed towards bringing the players of different batches together as a team and gauge their overall performance.
+Each batch puts out a team of 6(5 players and 1 sub), and a Swiss style team tournament is held.
 IBT helps to introduce the freshers batch to the chess culture in place already.

 The 2019 edition of IBT saw the participation of Batches 15,16,17,18 and 19.
 Batch 15, in their last ever IBT came out on top, while Batch 18 were the runners up.